romainlafarguette/romainlafarguette.github.io/_pages/about.md

 **Disclaimer**: This  is my private website.
-The views expressed here  are my own and do  not necessarily reflect those of the  International Monetary Fund, its management, or its executive directors.
+The views expressed here  are my own and do  not necessarily reflect those of the  International Monetary Fund, its management, its Executive Board, or member governments.